Since this week is George Washington's birthday, I feel compelled to write something about His Excellency, the "Indispensable Man."

 His Excellency, George Washington,

-was proclaimed commander in chief of
+was proclaimed commander-in-chief of

 the Continental Army |